DanexCodr/Coderive/README.md

 ### Contributing

-All participants must read the
-[Contributing Guide](.github/CONTRIBUTING.md) to be aware on how to contribute to this project.
+All participants should read the [Contributing Guide](.github/CONTRIBUTING.md) to understand how to contribute to this project.
 ---

 <div align="center">